A Guide to Legally Owning and Caring for a Pet Otter

-There are many exotic pets that people fantasize about owning — baby penguins, panda bears, dragons — but they are often shocked to hear that some people can and do keep exotic pets like fennec foxes, wild cats, and marmosets legally.
-Other zoological animals, like those in the link below, are not kept as pets because they are illegal or unobtainable, at least in the United States.
-With those and other exceptions, if the animal can be kept in a zoo, it can probably be privately owned.
+There are many exotic pets that people fantasize about owning — baby penguins, panda bears, dragons — but they are often shocked to hear that some people can and do legally keep exotic pets like fennec foxes, wild cats, and marmosets.
+Other zoological animals, like meerkats, raccoon dogs, slow lorises, and pangolins can't be owned privately for different reasons, at least in the United States.
+Native birds are also federally protected.

 Are Otters Legal?

-- It is listed as Vulnerable on the IUCN Red List
+- They are listed as vulnerable on the IUCN Red List of Threatened Species.

 - Habitat destruction, hunting, and pollution threaten their conservation.

 Do Asian Otters Make Good Pets?